mne-tools/mne-python/doc/source/python_tutorial.rst

 	- compute Independent Component Analysis (ICA) to remove artifacts or select latent sources
     - estimate noise covariance matrix from Raw and Epochs
-	- visualize cross-trial response dynamics using epochs images- estimate power in the source space
+    - visualize cross-trial response dynamics using epochs images
+    - estimate power in the source space
     - estimate connectivity in sensor and source space
     - morph stc from one brain to another for group studies
 	- visualize source estimates
 	- export raw, epochs, and evoked data to other python data analysis libraries